balder-dev/balder/doc/source/tutorial_guide/index.rst

 most important components of the Balder system, by creating Balder tests for an example project which you can find in many projects and companies.

-But before you start, make sure that you have read the `Getting Started Guide <Getting Started>`_, because this guide explains the basic concepts of Balder.
+But before you start, make sure that you have read the :ref:`Getting Started Guide <Getting Started>`, because this guide explains the basic concepts of Balder.

 .. toctree::
     :maxdepth: 2
-    :caption: Getting Started
+    :caption: Tutorial Guide

     00_intro.rst
     01_develop_first_test.rst